vusalburcaliyev/SQL_Projects/README.md

 🔍 Check the SQL queries here: [Project_jobs](/Project_jobs/)

 # Background
-The divine purpose of this project is to help job seekers find their desired job, whether it is remote, most-paying, or have more benefits.
+The divine purpose of this project is to help job seekers find their desired job, whether it is remote, most paying, or has more benefits.

 The data belongs to [Luke Barousse](https://lukebarousse.com/sql)